 Notitia is a data and digital transformation consulting firm with expertise in data, analytics, human-led design and web development.
 We focus on deeply understanding the business before recommending change.

-Rather than starting with a predefined solution or technology, our approachnalysing current performance, identifying constraints and establishing a clear baseline.
+Rather than starting with a predefined solution or technology, our approach is to analyse current performance, identify constraints and establish a clear baseline.
 This ensures that any recommendations are directly linked to measurable outcomes, rather than being driven by tools or frameworks.

 Notitia supports both technology advisory and delivery.
 This means readiness assessments are informed by real implementation experience across data platforms, reporting solutions and system integrations.
 As a result, recommendations are practical and aligned to what can actually be delivered within the organisation.

-As a boutique firm we ensure that our clients recieve 1:1 leadership and access to both our directors and senior team.
-We invest heavily in our culture to produce a happy and inquisitive workplace and a team that works really well together.
+As a boutique firm we ensure that our clients recieve 1:1 leadership and access to our directors.

 The next strategic move should be based on a clear understanding of how the business is currently performing across all key areas.